Inzamam42/Git_project/README.md

 <br>
 Author: IUH
 <br>
-in this we cover all command
+in this we will cover all command of git and github